c-snell/docs/blogs/peer_persistence_blog_rh.md

 ## Feature overview - HPE Remote Copy Peer Persistence for Primera

 As more and more applications migrate into Kubernetes, it is important to ensure that mission-critical applications using persistent storage are highly available and resistant to failure.
-The HPE Remote Copy Peer Persistence capability within the HPE CSI Operator coupled with Red Hat's enterprise-grade OpenShift Container platform provides enhanced availability and transparent failover in the event of disaster for your data.
-HPE Primera and 3PAR Remote Copy can serve as the foundation for a disaster recovery solution.
+The HPE Remote Copy Peer Persistence capability within the HPE CSI Operator coupled with Red Hat's enterprise-grade OpenShift Container platform provides enhanced availability for your data and transparent failover between sites in the event of a disaster.
+HPE Primera and 3PAR Remote Copy used in conjunction with Red Hat partners like Kasten IO or Commvault for cluster and application state backup and recovery can serve as the foundation for you disaster recovery strategy for your modern applications.

-HPE Remote Copy within Kubernetes provides enhanced availability and transparent failover for disaster recovery protection with Kubernetes.
-As more and more applications migrate into Kubernetes, HPE recommends customers deploy mission-critical applications using HPE Remote Copy for replicated persistent volumes to ensure that these applications are highly available and resistant to failure.
-HPE Primera Remote Copy can serve as the foundation for a disaster recovery solution, coupled with Red Hat partners like Kasten IO or Commvault

 For information on creating a Remote Copy Peer Persistence configuration, review the [HPE Primera Peer Persistence Host OS Support Matrix](https://techhub.hpe.com/eginfolib/storage/docs/Primera/RemoteCopy/RCconfig/GUID-1F726F48-A372-4ED8-B1D7-9545D091AE98.html#GUID-1F726F48-A372-4ED8-B1D7-9545D091AE98) for the supported host OSs and host persona requirements.
 Refer to [HPE Primera OS: Configuring data replication using Remote Copy over IP](https://support.hpe.com/hpesc/public/docDisplay?docLocale=en_US&docId=emr_na-a00088914en_us) for more information.

 ## Get Started

 The following guide is based upon the video [Configuring HPE Primera Peer Persistence with HPE CSI Operator for Kubernetes on Red Hat OpenShift](https://www.youtube.com/watch?v=1b9OuadpBfA).
-This video goes through many of the steps for configuring the HPE Remote Copy Peer Persistence with the HPE CSI operator below as well as demonstrates an array failure scenario and how a deployed workload reacts within a Red Hat OpenShift cluster.
+This video goes through many of the steps shown below to configure HPE Remote Copy Peer Persistence with the HPE CSI operator as well as demonstrates an array failure and how a deployed workload reacts within a Red Hat OpenShift cluster.

 #### Pre-requisites: